-The thing that amazed me most, was that even after maintaining the boil for a few more minutes (playing around) I still had half of my original fuel left!
+The thing that amazed me most, was that even after maintaining the boil for a few more minutes (playing around) I still had half of my original wood fuel left!

 This thing is a fuel miser!!!
 Literally, the amount of twigs you could gather from just sitting on the ground would be enough to boil water in anything short of winter weather.
 I’d guess 10 minutes on the long side for icy stream water and 25 degree weather.

 Now for the construction.
 The stove has no seams.
 Very strong extruded stainless steel.
 It has two moving parts.
 The stove, and the pot holder-upper.
-And the pot holder-upper turn over and nests into the stove body when it is not in use.
+And the pot holder-upper turns over and nests into the stove body when it is not in use.

 The picture above shows the Lite model stove with a pot on top (Pot 900).
 You can get this is a combo package.
 The pot holds up to 30 ounces of water.